juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/03_Joining_Tables_and_Census_Data.md

 Once you are on the American FactFinder website, click on the `ADVANCED SEARCH` tab.
 Here we will search for the data at multiple levels:
 * Geography: census tracts for New York City counties
 * Dataset: American Community Survey (ACS) 2014 5-year estimates
-* Topic: Place of birth for foreign born and place of birth by nativity and citizenship status
+* Topic: Place of birth by nativity and citizenship status

 First, let's narrow down the options by dataset.
 The U.S. Census has two main surveys, the Decennial Census and the American Community Survey.
 The [Decennial Census](https://www.census.gov/history/www/programs/demographic/decennial_census.html) is the major census survey, carried out every 10 years and attempting to count every person in the country.
 However, it has two major disadvantages: one, it only happens every 10 years, so for the years in between, like where we are now, the last census might be too outdated and the next one too far away; and two, because it is not using any sampling techniques, it often under-represents minorities.
 More information about it can be found here *****************************